How to Sell a Business – the Story Your Buyers Need to Hear

 Each of the items you’re about to see represents one component of essential information about your business.
 This information will enable you to conduct substantive and data-informed discussions during the merger and acquisition negotiation process.

-5 Items Buyers of 8, 9, or 10-Figure Businesses Will Want to See
+How to Sell a Business: The 5 Items Buyers of Your 8, 9, or 10-Figure Business Will Want to See

 1. Your Business Profile

-At a minimum, your profile needs to touch on at least five areas:
+At a minimum, your business profile needs to touch on at least five areas:

 What market sectors have you pursued, and why?
 Where are you devoting your resources?
 What new products or services are you working on, and why?
 What is your business about?
 What are your goals?